Liudmyla-Hraiv/First_Selenide_test/README.md

 # First_Selenide_test
-Example of a simple selenide test
+Example of a simple selenide test with Gradle